-Therefore it is also key to ensure that the school is actively listening.
-We believe that our pupils know that we care about them and will listen to the concerns that they have.
-In addition, the Principal actively encourages parents to make contact with the school whenever there are concerns.
+The Principal actively encourages parents to make contact with the school whenever there are concerns.
 School staff endeavour to answer all emailed/phoned-in concerns within 24 hours of receiving these.

-The school accepts however, that for some children shyness may be a barrier in speaking with an adult and therefore, every one has an 'emotion peg' with which to peg an adult if they are scared or need to talk about such an issue.
+The school accepts however, that for some children shyness may be a barrier in speaking with an adult and therefore, every one has an 'emotion peg' with which to peg an adult if they are scared or need to talk.
 In addition, the Principal has a suggestion box outside of his office which is checked weekly and in most cases, pupils can ask for help via letter.